jaliniki/cloud/README.md

 **Step by step:**

+1. Install firebase in your project with 'npm install firebase'

-1. Create a project in firebase: [Firebase](https://firebase.google.com/)
+2. Create a project in firebase: [Firebase](https://firebase.google.com/)

-2. Enable storage in the firebase console
+3. Enable storage in the firebase console

-3. Replace the api key in the code with the one of your project
+4. Replace the api key in the code with the one of your project

-4. Replace the gmail username and password in the code (this only works with gmail)
+5. Replace the gmail username and password in the code (this only works with gmail)

-5. Replace the receiver email adress in the code with the one you want the files you upload to be sent to
+6. Replace the receiver email adress in the code with the one you want the files you upload to be sent to

 ***You are done***